 Symptoms / effects,both acute and Product is a corrosive material.
 Use of gastric lavage or emesis is contraindicated.

-Possible perforation of stomach or esophagus should be investigated: Ingestion causes
+Possible perforation of stomach or esophagus should be investigated: Ingestion causes severe swelling, severe damage to the delicate tissue and danger of perforation

-No information available Endocrine Disruptor Information
+Endocrine Disruptor Information No information available